Carbon Border Adjustment Mechanism (CBAM)

 • A valid ROS cert, Customs and Excise (C&E) registration and an Economic Operator Registration and Identification (EORI) number.

-• Check that you can successfully get into other EU systems, for example, the Customs Decisions System (CDS).
+• Check that you can successfully get into other EU systems, for example, the Customs Decisions Systems (CDS).
 Check that you can log into the usual ROS login screen, then access the UCC Customs Systems link.

 • Please see the screenshot of the login screen below.
-In the first field, click on ‘Select the domain of the application you request access to’ and the select 'Customs'.Image of Taxud portal with details filled in.
+In the first field, click on 'Select the domain of the application you request access to' and then select 'Customs'.
+Selecting any other choice will result in an error message.

 The full implementation of CBAM by January 2026 will require importers to: